Install the plugin

 Tooth/mucosa-supported Drill Guide design

-Select Plugins>Dental3DPlugin>Tooth/Mucosa-supported Drill Guide or click on the Tooth/mucosa-supported Drill Guide icon in the Surface Rendering window to open the Drill Guide design window.
+Select Plugins > Dental3DPlugin > Tooth/Mucosa-supported Drill Guide or click on the Tooth/mucosa-supported Drill Guide icon on the 3D View menu bar to open the Drill Guide design window.
 Put several 3D Points on the model to design the guide.

 Bone-supported Drill Guide design